DATA-606-2023-FALL-TUESDAY/Balaji_Manoj_Jollu/docs/proposal.md

 - Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
 - [GitHub](https://github.com/Jollu-Balaji-Manoj)
 - [LinkedIn](www.linkedin.com/in/balaji-manoj-jollu)
-- Link to your PowerPoint presentation file - in progress
+- Link to your PowerPoint presentation file - In progress
-- Link to your YouTube video - in progress
+- Link to your YouTube video - In progress

 ## 2. Background
 - What is it about?
   - Reinforcement learning is a branch of artificial intelligence and machine learning that focuses on teaching intelligent agents to make decision sequences in an environment in order to maximize cumulative rewards (Predicted value).
 It serves as a foundation for training robots to learn from mistakes and make decisions in a manner similar to how people do.
   - Reinforcement learning algorithms utilize mathematical techniques of optimization to identify the optimum policy or value function for an agent in a specific environment.
 This is often accomplished through exploration and exploitation, in which the agent investigates new behaviors to learn more about the environment and then applies what it has learned to make better judgments over time.
-  - Reinforcement learning has been used in a variety of fields, including robots, gaming, autonomous cars, and finance (such as portfolio management, as previously noted).
+  - Reinforcement learning has been used in a variety of fields, including robots, gaming, autonomous cars, and finance.
 It's a strong paradigm for training machines to make sequential conclusions and adapt to changing conditions, making it an important tool in the field of artificial intelligence.